-With my needed-to-be-refilled coffee mug in-hand, I got up from the couch to get my second dose of caffeine for the day.
+With my needed-to-be-refilled coffee mug in hand, I got up from the couch to get my second dose of caffeine for the day.

-Five steps into the kitchen, I heard the familiar sound of tiny toddler toes filling the same space on the floor that mine just had.
-When I got to the coffee maker, I turned to find her arms in the air directly below me in anticipation of being lifted to her spot on the counter.
-Our favorite time of the morning, we went through the routine steps to co-create a fresh cup of brew: switching the old cup for a new one, pressing the start button, opening the sugar by herself before spooning some into the cup and swirling it around “like a tornado”.
-After taking the tasting sip, she giggled knowing that she was about to be picked up into the mid-air merry-go-round for our daily celebration of the “best cup of coffee ever”.
+Our favorite time of the morning, we went through the routine steps to co-create a fresh cup of brew: switching the old cup for a new one, pressing the start button, opening the sugar by herself before spooning some into the cup and swirling it around “like a tornado.”
+After taking the tasting sip, she giggled knowing she was about to be picked up into the mid-air merry-go-round for our daily celebration of the “best cup of coffee ever.”

 Because while she’s the first one to greet her dad with an excited, screaming welcome when he walks in the door, she just loves her mama right now.
+We have a unique bond.

-At night, she only wants me, her blanket, and a rocking chair.
+At night, she only wants me, her mother’s love, her blanket, and a rocking chair.
 She knows exactly which nook in my arm she wants to lay her head, and her feeling of safety fills the air every night when she lets out that breath that tells me she’s found her safe spot.

 She’s a mama’s girl.